YellowApple/bales/README.md

 * Come up with a name for your app, like `MyApp`
 * Create an `Application` class under that namespace which inherits from `Bales::Application`
-* Create a `Command` class under that namespace which inherits from `Bales::Command`
-* Give that `Command` an `action`, which will be what your application does by default if no valid subcommands are passed to it
-* (Optional) Create one or more classes under the `MyApp::Command` namespace, inheriting from some subclass of `Bales::Command` (including the base command you defined previously), if you want some git-style or rails-style subcommands.
+* Use the DSL (or define classes manually, if that's your thing)

 Basically, a Bales app is just a bunch of classes with some fairy dust that turns them into runnable commands.
 Bales will check the namespace that your subclass of `Bales::Application` lives in for a `Command` namespace, then search there for available commands.

-The application has (or *will* have, more precisely; I don't have a whole lot for you on this front just yet) a few available DSL-ish functions for you to play with.
+The application has a few available DSL-ish functions for you to play with.

 * `version`: sets your app's version number.
 If you use semantic versioning, you can query this with the `major_version`, `minor_version`, and `patch_level` class methods.
+* `command "foo" { ... }`: defines a subcommand called "foo", which turns into a class called `MyApp::Command::Foo` (if you picked the name `MyApp` above).
+If you provide a block, said block will be evaluated in the class' context (see below for things you can do in said context).

 Meanwhile, commands *also* have some DSL-ish functions to play around with.